anima-wg/anima-brski-prm/draft-ietf-anima-brski-prm.md

 EE certificate:
 : the certificate of the EE signed by its owner (e.g., CA).
 For domain components, the EE certificate is signed by the domain owner.
-For the pledge, the EE certficate is either the IDevID certificate signed by the manufacturer or the LDevID certificate signed by the domain owner or an application-specific EE certificate signed by the domain owner.
+For the pledge, the EE certificate is either the IDevID certificate signed by the manufacturer or the LDevID certificate signed by the domain owner or an application-specific EE certificate signed by the domain owner.

 endpoint:
 : Term equivalent to resource in HTTP {{RFC9110}} and CoAP {{RFC7252}}.